 To ensure the validity of the expenditure measures, several data adjustments were applied.
 Expenditure values below the 5th percentile and above the 95th percentile for each expenditure outcome were excluded to minimize the influence of extreme outliers on mean estimation.
-To ensure comparability of drug expenditures per medical visit before and after the introduction of the long-term prescription policy in January 2020, drug expenditures for each outpatient visit across study years were adjusted to a 14-day prescription length.
-To minimize potential confounding effects from the implementation of the zero-markup drug policy in December 2016, expenditure data prior to January 2017 were excluded from the analysis.
-Additionally, four months of expenditure data (January 2020 to April 2020) were excluded due to disruptions in healthcare services caused by the COVID-19 outbreak.
-All expenditures during the study period were adjusted for inflation to 2021 Chinese Yuan (RMB).
+To ensure comparability of drug expenditures per medical visit before and after the introduction of the long-term prescription policy in January 2020, drug expenditures for each outpatient visit across study years were adjusted to a 14-day prescription length.22 To minimize potential confounding effects from the implementation of the zero-markup drug policy in December 2016,23 this study included only expenditure data from January 2017 onward, although earlier data were available.
+Additionally, four months of expenditure data (January 2020 to April 2020) were excluded due to disruptions in healthcare services caused by the COVID-19 outbreak.24 All expenditures during the study period were adjusted for inflation to 2021 Chinese Yuan (RMB).25